sinaatalay/RenderCV/docs/user_guide/structure_of_the_yaml_input_file.md

     - October
     - November
     - December
-  month: month      # translation of the word "month"
+  month: month      # (5)!
-  months: months    # translation of the word "months"
+  months: months    # (6)!
-  year: year        # translation of the word "year"
+  year: year        # (7)!
-  years: years      # translation of the word "years"
+  years: years      # (8)!
-  present: present  # translation of the word "present"
+  present: present  # (9)!
-  to: to            # translation of the word "to"
+  to: to            # (10)!
 ```

 1. The available phone number formats are: `national`, `international`, and `E164`.
 2. The `MONTH_ABBREVIATION` and `YEAR` are placeholders.
 The available placeholders are: `FULL_MONTH_NAME`, `MONTH_ABBREVIATION`, `MONTH`, `MONTH_IN_TWO_DIGITS`, `YEAR`, and `YEAR_IN_TWO_DIGITS`.
+3. The translation of the month abbreviations.
+4. The translation of the full month names.
+5. The translation of the word "month".
+6. The translation of the word "months".
+7. The translation of the word "year".
+8. The translation of the word "years".
+9. The translation of the word "present".
+10. The translation of the word "to".

 ## "`rendercv_settings`" field